Storing KOF data#

 -

-Create AWS IAM user with access to CloudWatch Logs, e.g. by allowing
+Create AWS IAM user with access to CloudWatch Logs, for example, with

 "Action": "logs:*"